 I want to share a portion of a dream with you.
 I don’t often share dreams publicly, and sharing this one makes me feel a little vulnerable, but it was just too apropos not to take the risk.
 I had this dream during my spiritual director’s training program.
 This was a seven-day residency program and we had knowledgable and holy speakers.
 Glenn Hinson, was one of my favorites.
 I think Glenn had all five of the wisdom traits I just mentioned..
 The first night that Glenn lectured he was holding his Bible in his left hand and he would read and reference a passage and I kept saying to myself, “Wow, I’ve never heard it put that way,” and wondered what translation he was using.
 So after the lecture I waited in line to speak with him and I said, “Gosh, I just love that translation, which one are you using?”
 And Glenn handed me his Bible, which was in Hebrew and Greek.
 Yeah.
 So Glenn was brilliant, but Glenn was also meek and mild and present and wise.
 And we just hit it off.
 I wanted to sit at his feet everyday, gaining whatever wisdom I could.
 The night before we were to leave, I had this dream.
 In this dream, I approached Glenn, and we embraced.
 I then began sucking on his neck, (like a vampire but more gently) and while I was sucking on his neck a great wind encircled us and we were held in the most amazing vortex of spirit.
 It was not erotic at all.
 It was deeply spiritual.
 That is all I remember.
 But upon awakening, what I knew was that Glenn was a living symbol for me of the wisdom of Jesus.
 And I wanted to eat that flesh and drink that blood.
 We have that desire deep in us, all of us, the desire to be more like Jesus.

 In India, people wear a bindi…a mark or a jewel sometimes in the center of their eyebrows.
 It is a symbol of the “third eye” or wise eye.
 It is symbol of deep wisdom that is believed to be inside each of us.
 We Christians have our own bindi.
 It is our invisible tattoo.
 Do you know what it is?
 It is the invisible tattoo, the seal that is set upon us at our baptism.
 The sign of the cross made on our forehead, with holy water, that says we are marked as Christ’s own forever.
 You have an invisible tattoo on your forehead that should not be thought of just as an insurance policy.
 It should also be a reminder to you to access God’s wisdom.
-After I read my sermon to him, my husband reminded me that on Ash Wednesday we make a decision to make our invisible Christian bindi visible when we receive ashes on our third eye.
+My husband recently reminded me as I read my sermon to him that on Ash Wednesday we make a decision to make our invisible Christian bindi visible when we receive ashes on our third eye.
 This is an outward reminder of the inner Wisdom we are desiring.